CellProfiler/tutorials/3d_monolayer/README.md

 # CellProfiler Tutorial: 3d monolayer

-# Organizing and importing images
+# I. Organizing and importing images

 ## A note on running CellProfiler